Conducting Market Research

 - How to choose your research questions

 - The best ways to collect responses from potential customers

 - Ideas for using secondary data

-Conducting market research is a vital part of any business, especially when you’re trying something new.
-You need to know that there’s an interested market who are ready and willing to buy whatever it is you’re selling.
-There’s no point in wasting time, money and effort developing a new product or service if customers aren’t going to pay for it.
-So, you’ll need to do some market research, but how?
+Conducting market research is a vital part of any business, especially when you are trying something new.
+You need to know that there is an interested market who are ready and willing to buy whatever it is you are selling.
+There is no point in wasting time, money and effort developing a new product or service if customers are not going to pay for it.
+So, you will need to do some market research, but how?

-Market research isn’t just about sending out surveys and refreshing your inbox or waiting by the post box for replies.
+Market research is not just about sending out surveys and refreshing your inbox or waiting by the post box for replies.
 There are five key steps to conducting market research:

 - Deciding what questions you need answers to

 - Knowing what questions to ask to find those answers

 - Figuring out how to ask potential customers those questions

 - Understanding and analysing the answers you get back